Skip to Content

 Much as Starmer’s allies might see this as a strength, his opponents, from both sides of politics, see it as a weakness.

-To those on the right, Starmer is a man who will say anything to get in power.
-He is someone who in their eyes will support Corbyn, who is anti-NATO and has repeatedly been accused of being a terrorist sympathizer, to get what he wants and is a danger to Britain.
+To those on the right, Starmer is a man who would say anything to get in power.
+He is someone who supported Corbyn – who is anti-NATO and has repeatedly been accused of being a terrorist sympathizer – to get what he wants and is a danger to Britain.

 To the left, he is someone who doesn’t have the conviction to make radical changes and, once in office, will not be materially that different to a Conservative leader.

-If current polling is accurate, Starmer will win a historic and enormous majority in the House of Commons.
+Starmer is now set to have an enormous majority in the House of Commons.
 But the future may not be so simple.
-Given the current state of Britain’s finances, the circumstances of Labour’s probable victory and, even Starmer’s own personality traits, it might mean he doesn’t have quite the blank check that a leader with virtually no opposition in parliament would typically enjoy.
+Given the current state of Britain’s finances, the circumstances of Labour’s victory and, even Starmer’s own personality traits, it might mean he doesn’t have quite the blank check that a leader with virtually no opposition in parliament would typically enjoy.

 An inability to turn that parliamentary power into tangible results at a time when voters are crying out for something different could mean that five years from now, his moderate, safety-first center-left program may ultimately be seen as just as big a political gamble as any of those the Conservatives took in the past 14 years.